OpenIndiana/oi-docs/docs/handbook/getting-started.md

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**
 <div class="well">
+Write about:

-* Talk about the expected behavior when booting the live CD from a system with an NVIDIA card.
+* The expected behavior when booting the live CD from a system with an NVIDIA card.
 * Discuss procedure for adding an NVIDIA card to a system that was using VESA or some other non-3d video driver.
 * Troubleshooting - what logs to look at, manual configuration, etc.
 * Walk through NVIDIA utility screens.
 </div>

-### How does one add a missing device driver?
+## Device drivers

 <!-- NOTE: --> <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> **DOC TEAM NOTE:**
 <div class="well">
 Write about:

 * Finding hardware id's
 * Searching for drivers
 * Installing and loading drivers
+    * Using the `modinfo` command to list information about loaded kernel driver modules
+    * Using `modload` to load kernel driver modules
+    * Using `modunload` to unload kernel driver modules
+    * Using the `add_drv` command
-* Adding device ID's to `/etc/driver_alias`, etc.
+* Adding device ID's to `/etc/driver_aliases`, and `/etc/driver_classes`, etc.
 </div>